top of page

 • The oil may thicken as time goes on in the fridge - this is normal

-• You can roast the peppers on a fire too, which will give this recipe a smokier flavour.
+• You can roast the peppers on the fire too, which will give this recipe a smokier flavour.
 Follow the rest of the recipe the same.

 I am so excited to use these this winter!!
 I hope my recipe was clear & comprehensible, and I hope you have a fun time preserving the harvest!